dart-lang/language/working/single-combinators/feature-specification.md

 multiple combinators are deprecated and will not be supported in a future version of Dart.

+### Migration plan

+Any code in which the above mentioned `multiple_combinators` static warning is not disabled or ignored is already OK to go.
+Any code in which this warning is disabled or ignored may need migration.
+The migration path is to stop disabling or ignoring the static warning and collapsing multiple combinator clauses into a single clause.

+To collapse a set of combinator clauses, the following steps can be taken:

+1. Collapse all `show` combinators on a given import/export directive into one `show` clause whose named elements are the intersection of the named elements in each `show` clause being combined.
+2. Collapse all `hide` combinators on a given import/export directive into one `hide` clause whose named elements are the union of the named elements in each `hide` clause being combined.
+3. If there is still a remaining `show` clause and `hide` clause, combine them into one `show` clause whose named elements are the shown elements set-minus the hidden elements of the clauses being combined.

 ## Examples

 ### Valid Code